 Agriculture, Communities, and Natural Resources

-I am a PhD candidate in the Geography Graduate Group at the University of California, Davis, working with Dr. Kate Scow in the Department of Land, Air, and Water Resources.
+I am a PhD candidate in Geography in the Department of Land, Air, and Water Resources at the University of California, Davis.

 Prior to pursuing a PhD, I worked as an assistant to research in integrated food-energy systems and as project manager, editor, and contributing author for the California Nitrogen Assessment.
 I earned a MSc in International Agricultural Development from UC Davis in 2018.